wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    * Automatic authentication to Vault -- manage the token renewal process for locally-retrieved <a href="#DynamicSecrets">dynamic secrets</a>.

-   * Templating -- rendering of user supplied templates, using the token generated by the Auto-Auth step.
+   * Templating -- rendering of user-supplied <a target="_blank" href="https://www.vaultproject.io/docs/agent/template">template "moustache" markdown</a> , using the token generated by the Auto-Auth step.
+To dynamically renew destination file.
+Example at: https://banzaicloud.com/docs/bank-vaults/mutating-webhook/vault-agent-templating/

    * Secure delivery/storage of tokens (using mTLS communications in-transit).